denten-papers/cambridge-materiality/main.md

 there can be no distinction between works and texts.
 Unlike millions of reproduced Vermeers (which no doubt occupy this world in the form of postcards, posters, and photographs), text is text.
 It lies before us in glorious flatness, as thick as a sheet of paper.

+## Lahore

+In March of 2018,

+vault
+bertrand russel
+book bazaar

+## American Dirt

+Bodily and social contexts.

+## Guns, Handbags, and Vodka